dwavesystems/dimod/docs/reference/response.rst

    Response.samples
    Response.data

-Constructing or updating a Response
+Constructing or Updating a Response
 -----------------------------------

 .. autosummary::